• Skip to primary navigation

 “Claytonia perfoliata, Claytonia virginica—spring beauty is miners lettuce!

-And it is.
-Before I’d regarded spring beauty as just a flower, ignoring the juicy leaves and stem.
-If you’ve had miners lettuce and appreciate the succulent, crisp taste, one taste of the leaves of spring beauty will immediately remind you of them—just in a different form.
+If you've had miners lettuce and appreciate the succulent, crisp taste, one taste of the leaves of spring beauty will immediately remind you of them—just in a different form.
 From then on, I picked it for the table whenever I was out in the sugarbush for the rest of the season, and the season after that.

 Salad of edible spring ephemerals from Wisconsin